-The easiest way is to spot this L/J shape.
+The easiest way is to spot this J/L shape.

 You can also do the TSM first and then build around it as you become more familiar with this technique.

-Most people just use this method on the left or right edge but it is also possible to use it on the middle columns.
+Most people use this method on the left or right edge, but it is also possible to use it on the middle columns.
 Below is an example.

-Coincidentally, L and J make a perfect base for Yoshihiro by themselves.
+Coincidentally, J and L make a perfect base for Yoshihiro by themselves.
 You can do an Air Yoshihiro by placing them at edges.

 Also works the other way:

-A TSS → TSM method that helps you keep B2B, when you do a TSS instead as a compromise to a TSD because your upcoming pieces do not allow for a TSD.
+A TSS → TSM method that helps you keep B2B.
+Sometimes used as a compromise when you can't do a TSD.

 If you have a TSS overhang that is just 1 row, the next TSM is essentially a Yoshihiro that will allow you to follow up with a TSD.